wangpengnorman/wangpengnorman.github.io/index.md

   <p class="post-excerpt_" >I received a bachelor and a PhD degree at Beihang University, Beijing, China, in 2004 and 2011 respectively; then worked at Fujitsu Beijing R&D center for one year and at University of Adelaide for four years.
 Since 2017, I have been working as a Professor at Northwestern Polytechnical University. </p>
 </div><!-- /.tile -->
 <div class="tile" style="clear:both ;position:relative;left:100px">
   <p class="post-excerpt_" >My research is focused on Computer Vision, Machine Learning and Artificial Intelligence.
 Recently, I am particularly interested in Cross-media Intelligence, OCR and Instance-level Recognition.
-Some of my work have been published on top-tier journals and conferences on CV and AI, including TPAMI, IJCV, TIP, TGRS, TNNLS, CVIU, CVPR, ICCV, ECCV, AAAI and IJCAI.</p>
+Some of my work have been published on top-tier journals and conferences on CV and AI, including TPAMI, IJCV, TIP, TGRS, TNNLS, TMM, CVIU, CVPR, ICCV, ECCV, AAAI and IJCAI.</p>
   <br/>
 </div><!-- /.tile -->
 <br/>